Cain’s rash decisions and behavior destroy any hope of spiritual renewal or pathway.

 Verse 4.13: “Cain said to the Lord, ‘My punishment is too great to bear!
 Since you have banished me this day from the soil, and I must avoid Your presence and become a restless wanderer on earth—anyone who meets me may kill me!’”
 His punishment too great to bear is yet another reflection upon himself.
 He considers God’s judgment as fundamentally unfair, too extreme.
 He still does not see the magnitude of his sin, and essentially complains.
 It is Cain who is now being wronged by God, at least as Cain sees it.

 The punishment looms large.
 By being banished from the soil Cain’s livelihood is removed.
 He not only killed Abel, but he also disrupted the wholeness of his own family.
 By murdering Abel, Cain has destroyed a portion of the Family of Man.
 Blood spilled by murder yields no crop.
-As to the mark of Cain,* given so Cain will remain protected from others—even though Cain remains in sufferance, God allows for mitigation, yet His word is completed.
-Cain will be allowed to live his life but without the edification of God.
+As to the mark of Cain,* given so Cain will remain protected from others—even though Cain remains in sufferance, God allows for mitigation, yet His word is completed—Cain will be allowed to live his life but without the edification of God.
 Perhaps the worst curse of all, Cain will remain Cain.

 *Thought to be an “X” or cross mark, or the last letter of the Hebrew alphabet.

+Restlessness and wandering, the third curse, does not infer restlessness and wandering only in the physical world.
+Cain will remain restless in his soul, never knowing any true peace, producing a sodden and unresolved soul-nature.
 Cain’s punishment is complete, just as his action against Abel was complete.
-Cain and his ancestors will bring change to the face of man.
-Cain’s lineage will be typified with hubris, ungodliness, and will bring violent changes to mankind.
-A strong right arm will typify Cain and his ancestors into lead to the curse of all curses.
+Cain and his ancestors will bring change to the face of man, a lineage typified with hubris, ungodliness.
+They will bring violent changes to mankind.
+A strong right arm will typify Cain and his ancestors, and will lead to the curse of all curses.

 I hope you have enjoyed Cain’s continuing story.
 Comments are welcome.